 |

-Applicable for FYE on or after 31 Aug 2018
+Applicable for FYE on or after 31 August 2018

 Court Prosecution

-ACRA may prosecute the companies and/or directors that breach statutory obligation in court if:-
+ACRA may prosecute the companies and/or directors that breach statutory obligation in court if:

 - Companies and/or directors do not accept the offer of composition; or